miniwinwm/BluePillDemo/BluePillDemo_SIM800L_MQTT_FreeRTOS/readme.txt

 to connect with a MQTT broker, publish messages, subscribe to topics and receive incoming published messages from the broker.
 This example builds on project BluePillDemo_SIM800L_TCP_FreeRTOS which implements a TCP connection and uses the same modem driver.
-A MQTT layer is added which uses the modem's TCP API.
+A MQTT layer is added which uses the modem's TCP AT commands.

 Only a subset of MQTT is implemented in this example.
-Only QoS 0 messages and their responses are handled.
+QoS 0 messages and their responses are handled, but no higher.
 This still allows 2 way message transfer but no guarantee of delivery is available (fire and forget only).
 Ping is implemented to allow long-lived connections to remain alive.